 She appreciates the rigor and challenge of her Global Freshman Academy courses and believes they are giving her the preparation she needs moving forward into college.

 The college application process can be daunting, particularly for someone whose parents are from another country and brought their children here under The DREAM Act, the Development, Relief and Education for Alien Minors Act, that granted legal status to immigrants who came to the U.S. for their children’s education.
-Despite the threat to her future under the current administration, Hernandez persevered and applied to college.
+Despite the threat to her future under the current administration, Alethia persevered and applied to college.

-“I decided to highlight that I was in the Global Freshman Academy in my college applications because I believe it showed them how much potential I have and that I’m college ready and ready to take on any challenging course that they throw at me and that I would succeed,” Hernandez said.
+“I decided to highlight that I was in the Global Freshman Academy in my college applications because I believe it showed them how much potential I have and that I’m college ready and ready to take on any challenging course that they throw at me and that I would succeed,” Alethia said.

 Her story was heard by Robert Morris University which awarded her a full-ride, four-year scholarship for her “A” work throughout high school and her participation in ASU’s Global Freshman Academy.

 “I definitely think I owe it to the Global Freshman Academy because it has prepared me for the college experience,” she said.
 Alethia plans to major in psychology and minor in sociology.

 Partner with us.